 A grace period, in contract law, is the time a past-due payment can be made without penalty.
 Typically, this period is 15 to 30 days, though it varies from contract to contract.
 Grace periods are commonly incorporated into mortgage and insurance contracts; through “courteous goodwill,” you don’t lose your home or insurance if you’re a few days late with a payment.

-What if I fall behind in my insurance payments?
+What if I fall behind with my insurance payments?

 Important things to remember: